Last Updated on May 7, 2021 by Lori Geurin

 The minimal design of this sprouter is attractive and would look great anywhere.
 It works like growing sprouts in a jar except without the cheesecloth.

-These are non-GMO sustainably grown seeds that are grown and packed in the USA.
+These are non-GMO sustainably-grown seeds that are grown and packed in the USA.
+They’re perfect to add to your sprouting seeds list.

 These chemical-free seeds are lab tested and have nearly 100% germination.